Le Bokit Magnifique de Guadeloupe: Taste of the Caribbean

 What to say, what to say?
 What to do, what to do?

 It’s one of my Dad’s favorite expressions; one he employs whenever he’s exasperated over anything.
-The words rang through my head on day three of my last visit to Guadeloupe back in April.
+The words rang through my head on day three of a recent visit to Guadeloupe.
 The reason…

 Enter le Bokit.